codex-academy/one-fruit-of-a-kind/readme.md

 ### Initialize the Factory Function state on instantiation

-Once the state is stored in `localStorage` it needs to be from there upon Widget initialization and stored in the Factory Function.
+Once the state is stored in `localStorage` it needs to be retrieved from `localStorage` upon Widget initialization and stored in the Factory Function.

 > All this code sits out side of any Event Listeners and executes once upon once the Widget loads.